 About the Early Start Program

-The Early Start Program is a CSU enrollment requirement for First-time Freshmen who do not perform well on the English (EPT) and/or Mathematics (ELM) placement tests*.
-The goal of Early Start is to better prepare you in math and English before your first semester begins so that you have a better chance of completing a college degree.
+The Early Start Program is a CSU enrollment requirement for First-time Freshmen who need to improve their skills in English and mathematics the summer prior to fall entry*.
+The goal of Early Start is to better prepare you for a successful academic experience.

-You have the option of taking your Early Start courses at CSU Stanislaus, another CSU, or a community college (with prior approval).
+You have the option of taking your Early Start courses at Stanislaus State, another CSU, or a community college (with prior approval).
 Please note that some CSU campuses offer online Early Start classes.
-CSU Stanislaus does not have online Early Start classes.
+Stanislaus State does not have online Early Start classes.

 Indicate where you will complete your Early Start requirement at my.csustan.edu.
 The Smart Page is only available after accepting admission.

 Follow the registration instructions of the CSU or community college selected.
-For CSU Stanislaus, allow 24 hours after completing your Smart Page to register.
+For Stanislaus State, allow 24 hours after completing your Smart Page to register.

 Pay- If required